seidelj/uchicago_pgg/README.md

 ### Local machine development.

-At this point, you can make any required changes and test them locally, using the the command `otree runserver` and going to http://127.0.0.1:8000/ in any webrowser.
-This will be particulary useful if you want to change text displayed to subjects.
-If you don't have any changes to make you can skip ahead to [server set up](#server-set-up).
+At this point, you can make any required changes and test them locally by using the the command `otree runserver` and going to http://127.0.0.1:8000/ in a web browser.
+The only required changes would be those relating to localization.
+If your subjects read and speak english you can skip ahead to [server set up](#server-set-up).

 Each oTree application has the file structure
 ```